Toch-v-Toch

-"Toch-v-Toch" (Russian: "Точь-в-точь", "Right to a Tee") is a TV program on Russia's Channel One and the unofficial sequel to the show "Odin v odin!" (the Russian version of the international format "Your Face Sounds Familiar" by "Endemol").
+"Toch-v-Toch" (Russian: "Точь-в-точь", "Right to a Tee") is a TV program on Russia's Channel One and the unofficial sequel to the show "One to One!" (the Russian version of the international format "Your Face Sounds Familiar" by "Endemol").

-Like its predecessor, "Odin v odin!", "Toch-v-toch" also involves celebrities trying to impersonate well-known musicians, singers and actors, trying to appear as similar as possible.
+Like its predecessor, "One to One!", "Toch-v-toch" also involves celebrities trying to impersonate well-known musicians, singers and actors, trying to appear as similar as possible.
 Four jury members and an arbitrator rank the performances, with the winner being the contestant to amass the most points throughout the season.

-The show's host is actor and TV presenter Alexander Oleshko.

 Format

 The show's contestants are singers and actors.
 In each episode, they need to impersonate a famous musician or actor by performing a song from said celebrity's repertoire, while dressed as them and trying to recreate the way they move, talk and sing.
 The jury, consisting of four people and an arbitrator, gives the contestants marks for their performances between 1 and 5, so the maximum number of points a person can receive in one episode is 25.

 The number of contestants differs from one season to another.
 The first two seasons, as well as the fourth one, had 12 contestants; the third season had 13 participants; while the fifth season has only ten.
-While in "Your Face Sounds Familiar" the jury members know in advance who the contestants are, this is not the case with "Toch-v-toch".
+While in "Your Face Sounds Familiar" the jury members know in advance who the contestants are, this is not the case with "Toch-v-Toch".
 In the first episode the jury members have to try to guess the people behind the costumes, while in every consecutive episode the contestants are known already, but still are not announced, and the jury has to guess whose performance they have just watched, while already knowing who the possible contestants are.